UbiquityDotNET/Llvm.Libs/ReadMe.md

 > like GitHub Actions, APPVEYOR, etc...
 Thus, the native libraries are curently limited to ONLY the
 > release form without symbols.
 (If symbols are needed or desired then a LOCAL build is required
 > to get them).
-> Each runtime is (or rather will be) built as a single dynamic library exporting the extended
+> Each runtime is built as a single dynamic library exporting the extended C ABI.
+Each runtime is
-> C ABI.
-Each runtime is bundled as a single NUGET package.
-A single UBer package is also created
+> bundled as a single NUGET package.
+A single meta package is also created that simply references
-> simply references the individual runtime packages.
-Thus a consumer of this library only needs to
+> the individual runtime packages.
+Thus, a consumer of this library only needs to reference the one
-> reference the one "meta" pacakge to get all available runtimes. (and potential future ones added
+> "meta" pacakge `Ubiquity.NET.LibLLVM` to get all available runtimes. (and potential future ones
-> in later releases)
+> added in later releases)

 >[!NOTE]
 > As of this writing Windows x64 is still the only supported platform, but the general idea